-For EU/EEA students (who apply for their first master course in the Netherlands), the annual tuition fee for the full-time course in 2018-19 is 2060 Euros.
-The annual tuition fee for the part-time course is 1700 Euros.
+For EU/EEA students (who apply for their first master course in the Netherlands), the annual tuition fee for the full-time course in 2019-20 is 2083 Euros.
+The annual tuition fee for the part-time course in 2019-20 is 1720 Euros.

 EU/EEA countries are: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, United Kingdom, Sweden, Switzerland.